microchip-pic-avr-examples/pic16f18446-sensor-board-temperature-measurement/README.md

 ## Demo

-The current temperature is displayed (in Celsius) on the LCD.
+The current temperature is displayed, in °C, on the LCD.
 Also, two graphs display the variations of the 12-bit and 10-bit temperature values in real time.

 <br><img src="images/Temperature_GUI.jpg" width="600">